SvenMichaelKlose/tunix/src/tunix/README.md

 The Commodore KERNAL is essentially the operating system of Commodore 8-bit computers, such as the Commodore
 PET, VIC, C64 and so on.
-Think of it as the bridge between the computer's hardware and the software you interact with.
-The KERNAL's role is like getting to know the backstage crew of a theater production.
-It does all the heavy lifting in the background, enabling the show (or in this case, the computer) to perform basic functions smoothly.

-## Basic Functions
+It plays a foundational role in making the
+Commodore computers versatile and user-friendly.
+It's what allowed programmers to create a vast array of software, from simple text editors to complex games, without having to start from scratch every time.
+This operating system layer facilitated the explosion of creative and useful applications that defined the Commodore experience.

+It's basic functions are:

 * Input/Output (I/O) Management: The
   KERNAL is responsible for handling all